Create a Commit Action

 Step 2.
 Edit the Action inputs in action.yaml

-- Access the Action folder you created and edit the entries in the action.yaml file:
+- Access the Action folder you created and edit the inputs in the

-The inputs below are just an example and are part of the guide to creating an action that commits/pushes on GitHub.
+The inputs below are only an example and are part of the guide to creating an Action that commits/pushes to GitHub.
 You can create your own Action by following this guide.

 inputs: